isomerpages/gb-assist/pages/solutionrepo/solution387.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription / Leasing
+Direct Purchase

 #### Support Level
 80% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
+More than or equal to quipment must meet the following:
+- Automated washing that only requires loading, no need for handwashing.
+- Wash tank capacity of at least 40 litres.
+- Does not include accessories.

-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria: =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+No change in vendor allowed

 #### Contact Information
-Epoint Systems Pte Ltd<br>www.Epoint.com.sg<br>Email: sales@epointpos.com<br>Tel: +65 6100 6300 / +65 6100 6610
+N.A.

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.